newatoms/beta/projects/boris-interview/post.md

 Technology developed a system which uses every communication method available, the modern ways of working, and the ability to share information on a massive scale.
 With that, they solve a lot of the same problems with which journalism is struggling using a different kind of process.

-For Boris, all of these experiences and ideas coming together begged the question: "If news organisations didn't exist, what would we create?
+For Boris, all of these experiences and ideas coming together begged the question: "If news organisations didn't exist, what would we create?"
 And so the idea for New Atoms was born.

 Image credits: [Jacob Creswick](https://unsplash.com/photos/ra3oAd6hrnM), [Andy Mai](https://unsplash.com/photos/Ndc2U5NUpLs), [Alex Wong](https://unsplash.com/photos/WGaFJIoHB4Y) on [Unsplashed](https://unsplash.com).